Wander Women Egypt:

 We’ll also spend one night on a felucca, a traditional wooden sailing boat, as we dreamily cruise down the Nile.
 Sleeping aboard a felucca is a completely unique experience where we all will sleep on deck together — a support boat with bathrooms onboard will follow us down the Nile.

 In Luxor, we’ll stay at a unique and stylish guesthouse that’s been featured in design magazines.
 Shared rooms at our unique Luxor accommodation, which boast local art and one-of-a-kind furnishings, feature one large bed for two, and a small couch that could be used as a single bed, for anyone who prefers to sleep solo.

 For included meals, we’ll mix it up — one night, we’ll dine on local delicacies aboard a private felucca sail along the Nile River.
 Another, we’ll eat on a chic rooftop.
 Egyptian food is generally healthy and delicious, and all special diets can be accommodated!
 For all non-included meals, we’ll head to curated spots where you can order as you please, or you are welcome to do your own thing.

 Getting There and Away

 International flights will arrive and depart from Cairo International Airport (CAI).
-The tour begins and ends in Cairo, where you will be met at the airport and escorted to our hotel.
+The tour begins and ends in Cairo.

 Is It Safe To Travel to Egypt?